POSTSCRIPT

 All of these experiences have been worth sharing, I believe, which is why I've been a writer and teacher.
 As an educator, it's been my purpose, as an elder, to share what I’ve learned along the way.

 Then, in late 2015, I decided to retire to the beautiful colonial city of San Miguel de Allende in Mexico's central mountains.
-From this lovely perch I've been writing a weekly blog called The WOW Factor, about the expat life here.
+From this lovely perch for ten years I wrote a weekly blog called The WOW Factor, about the expat life here.
 And, like many grateful expats, I've happily volunteered my time teaching English -- using my handmade puppets -- to young Mexican children.
 Once a Peace Corps volunteer, always some sort of volunteer, I've found!

 The photograph of Hemingway’s stairs that you see on each page of this website (see credits page) is a visual depiction of my personal philosophy: Life is a climb.
 Take it one step at a time.
 Yes, you can do it!
 The view only gets bigger and better the higher you go.